sslivkoff/toolcli/README.md

 the main usecase for `toolcli` is allowing many cli subcommands to be defined across many files in a performant way

+`toolcli` uses `argparse` under the hood, making it easy to transition from `argparse` to `toolcli` when a project is ready to scale to multiple subcommands or multiple files

 ## Features
 - lazy loading of files for fast startup times